ayushgun/authplus/README.md

 2. Adjust the URIs, database names, and collection names located under `# USER DB CONFIG` and `# LICENSE DB CONFIG` in **main.py**

-3. Parse code and adjust endpoints as nessecary.
+3. Parse code and adjust endpoints as nessecary

 4. Adjust the client and admin passwords located in **roles.txt**